Sivaranjith1/fysikk_lab/readme.md

 # Lab exercise in Physics (TFY4115)

-graphing the movement of a ball or any other uniform body on a track
+Graphing the movement of a ball or any other uniform body on a track

 ## Contributors